Ring-Mesh: A Scalable and High-Performance Approach for Manycore Accelerators

-To further confirm the capability of our design to scale, we also analysed how the average network throughput improves with the growing network size (using the same packet injection rate for the three traffic patterns -- $I_r = 0.625$).
+To further confirm the capability of our design to scale, we also analysed how the average network throughput (i.e., the result obtained averaging the throughput for a given number of PEs to connect) improves with the growing network size (using the same packet injection rate for the three traffic patterns -- $I_r = 0.625$).
 The results of this experiment are shown in Figure~\ref{fig:avg_thpt}.
 From the trend, it is evident that the average throughput tends to increase almost linearly by a factor $\approx2\times$ when the number of PEs is doubled.
 For instance, considering the transpose traffic pattern, for a single block unit (i.e., 16 cores) the average throughput is $9.8$ packets/cycle while it increases to $17.13$ packets/cycle for 32 PEs.
 Similar behavior is observed when moving from 128 cores ($69.25$ packets/cycle) to 256 cores ($147.7$ packets/cycle), as well as when moving towards the largest configuration, i.e., from 512 cores ($288$ packets/cycle) to 1024 cores ($570$ packets/cycle).
 Although the 2D-mesh topology shows similar behaviour for lower core counts, it is important to highlight that the average throughput is always lower than our proposed design, and quickly start to decrease when the core count increases (i.e., for more than 128 cores our ring-mesh combination far outperforms the 2D-mesh topology).